TM11153431/programmeerproject-6/progressbook.md

 - Generate data of the paths for every day of the year separately
 - Generate dataset with speeding data of every path throughout the year
 - Reformat the sensor_data_per_ID.json file so that it contains all data which has to be shown in the table

+# 13/06
+Speeding data has been generated.
+Edges of the graph now are colored by speeding.
+The colors are made with a logarithmic scale on the product of the rate of speeders and the average mph above the speed limit of the speeders.
+While the dataset does contain values for all days of the year, updating is not working yet.
+Should be done tomorrow.